Georgia Medicaid Long Term Care Programs, Benefits & Eligibility Requirements

 Financial Requirements

 Georgia residents have to meet an asset limit and an income limit in order to be financially eligible for Nursing Home Medicaid.
-For a single applicant in 2023, the asset limit is $2,000, which means they must have $2,000 or less in countable assets.
+For a single applicant in 2024, the asset limit is $2,000, which means they must have $2,000 or less in countable assets.
 Countable assets include bank accounts, retirement accounts, stocks, bonds, certificates of deposit, cash and any other assets that can be easily converted to cash.
-An applicant’s home does not always count as an asset (see the red box below for more details), and there are other non-countable assets like funeral trusts and Medicaid-approved annuities.
-The 2023 income limit for a single applicant is $2,742 / month.
-Almost all income is counted – IRA payments, pension payments, Social Security benefits, property income, alimony, wages, salary, stock dividends, etc. COVID-19 stimulus checks and Holocaust restitution payments are not considered income.
-However, Nursing Home Medicaid recipients are only allowed to keep $90 / month of their income as a “personal needs allowance” and must give the state the rest to help offset nursing home costs.
+An applicant’s home does not always count as an asset (see the How Medicaid Treats the Home section below for more details), and there are other non-countable assets, like Irrevocable Funeral Trusts and Medicaid Compliant Annuities.

-For married applicants with both spouses applying, the 2023 asset limit for Nursing Home Medicaid through Georgia Medicaid is $3,000 combined, and the income limit is $2,742 / month per spouse for a total of $5,484 / month combined.
-For a married applicant with just one spouse applying, the 2023 asset limit is $2,000 for the applicant spouse and $148,620 for the non-applicant spouse, and the income limit is $2,742 / month for the applicant.
-The income of the non-applicant spouse is not counted.
+For married applicants with both spouses applying, the 2024 asset limit for nursing home coverage through Georgia Medicaid is $3,000 combined, and the income limit is a combined $5,658/month.
+For a married applicant with just one spouse applying, the 2024 asset limit is $2,000 for the applicant spouse and $154,140 for the non-applicant spouse, thanks to the Community Spouse Resource Allowance.
+The 2024 income limit is $2,829/month for the applicant, and the income of the non-applicant spouse is not counted.

 Functional Requirements

-The functional, or medical, criteria for Nursing Home Medicaid in Georgia is needing a Nursing Facility Level of Care (NFLOC), which means the applicant requires the kind of full-time care that can only be provided in a nursing home.
+The functional, or medical, criteria for Nursing Home Medicaid in Georgia is needing a Nursing Facility Level of Care (NFLOC), which means the applicant requires the kind of full-time care that is normally associated with a nursing home.
 This is determined through a state assessment and reports from the applicant’s doctors and other relevant healthcare professionals.
-Georgia uses the Minimum Data Set Home Care tool to determine if the applicant requires NFLOC.
+Georgia uses the Minimum Data Set Home Care tool to determine if the applicant requires a NFLOC.
 This tool takes into consideration the applicant’s ability to complete the Activities of Daily Living (mobility, bathing, dressing, eating, toileting) and the Instrumental Activities of Daily Living (such as shopping, cooking, cleaning and taking medications), as well as cognitive ability.

-Georgia Home and Community Based Service (HCBS) Waivers Eligibility Criteria
+Georgia Home and Community Based Services (HCBS) Waivers Eligibility Criteria

 Financial Requirements

 Georgia residents have to meet asset and income limits in order to be financially eligible for Home and Community Based Service (HCBS) Waivers.
-For a single applicant in 2023, the asset limit for Georgia’s Elderly and Disabled Waiver, which funds both the Community Cares Services Program (CCSP) and the Service Options Using Resources in a Community Environment (SOURCE) program, is $2,000, which means the applicant must have $2,000 or less in countable assets.
+For a single applicant in 2024, the asset limit for Georgia’s Elderly and Disabled Waiver, which funds both the Community Cares Services Program (CCSP) and the Service Options Using Resources in a Community Environment (SOURCE) program, is $2,000, which means the applicant must have $2,000 or less in countable assets.
 Countable assets include bank accounts, retirement accounts, stocks, bonds, certificates of deposit, cash and any other assets that can be easily converted to cash.
-An applicant’s home does not always count as an asset (see the red box below for more details), and there are other non-countable assets like funeral trusts and Medicaid-approved annuities.
+An applicant’s home does not always count as an asset (see the How Medicaid Treats the Home section below for more details), and there are other non-countable assets, like Irrevocable Funeral Trusts and Medicaid Compliant Annuities.

-The 2023 income limit for the Elderly and Disabled Waiver is different for the two programs.
-For a single CCSP applicant, the 2023 income limit is $2,742 / month.
-For a single SOURCE applicant, it’s $914 / month.
+The 2024 income limit for the Elderly and Disabled Waiver is different for the two programs.
+For a single CCSP applicant, the 2023 income limit is $2,829/month.
+For a single SOURCE applicant, it’s $943/month.
 Almost all income is counted – IRA payments, pension payments, Social Security benefits, property income, alimony, wages, salary, stock dividends, etc. COVID-19 stimulus checks and Holocaust restitution payments are not considered income.

-For married applicants with both spouses applying, the 2023 asset limit for both programs funded by the Elderly and Disabled Waiver is $3,000 combined.
-The 2023 income limit for married applicants with both spouses applying for CCSP is $5,484 / month combined, but for SOURCE it’s $1,371 / month.
-For a married applicant with just one spouse applying for CCSP, the 2023 asset limit is $2,000 for the applicant spouse and $148,620 for the non-applicant spouse, but for a married applicant with just one spouse applying to SOURCE the 2023 asset limit is $3,000 combined.
-The income limit for a married applicant with just one spouse applying to CCSP is $2,742 / month for the applicant, and the income of the non-applicant spouse is not counted.
-But for a married applicant with just one spouse applying to SOURCE, the 2023 income limit is $1,371 / month combined.
+For married applicants with both spouses applying, the 2024 asset limit for both programs funded by the Elderly and Disabled Waiver is $3,000 combined.
+The 2024 income limit for married applicants with both spouses applying for CCSP is a combined $5,658/month, but for SOURCE it’s a combined $1,415/month.
+For a married applicant with just one spouse applying for CCSP, the 2024 asset limit is $2,000 for the applicant spouse and $154,140 for the non-applicant spouse, thanks to the Community Spouse Resource Allowance.
+But for a married applicant with just one spouse applying to SOURCE, the 2024 asset limit is $3,000 combined.
+The income limit for a married applicant with just one spouse applying to CCSP is $2,829/month for the applicant, and the income of the non-applicant spouse is not counted.
+But for a married applicant with just one spouse applying to SOURCE, the 2024 income limit is a combined $1,415/month.

 Functional Requirements